schmod/dakota/README.markdown

 ### Getters & Setters ###

 Dakota supports [Eloquent](http://laravel.com/docs/database/eloquent#getter-and-setter-methods)-style custom getters & setters.
-To define a getter, simply add a public function to your object that has `get_` prepended to it.
+To define a getter, simply add a public function to your object that has `get_` prepended to it:

     public function get_name(){
         return $this->first_name . ' ' $this->last_name;
     }

-To access your getter, simply call it like a property.
+Your getter may now be accessed just like a property:

-    echo $this->name
+    echo $this->name;

 ### Transactions ###